But he said to them, “It is I. Do not be afraid.” John 6:20

 The Feeding of the Five Thousand

 1 After these things, Jesus went away to the other side of the sea of Galilee, which is also called the Sea of Tiberias.
-2 A great multitude followed him, because they saw his signs which he did on those who were sick.
+2 A great multitude followed him, because they saw the signs which he was performing on those who were sick.
 3 Jesus went up into the mountain, and he sat there with his disciples.
 4 Now the Passover, the feast of the Jews, was at hand.
-5 Jesus therefore lifting up his eyes, and seeing that a great multitude was coming to him, said to Philip, “Where are we to buy bread, that these may eat?”
+5 Jesus therefore, looking up and seeing that a great multitude was coming to him, said to Philip, “Where are we to buy bread, that these may eat?”
 6 He said this to test him, for he himself knew what he would do.

 7 Philip answered him, “Two hundred denarii worth of bread is not sufficient for them, that every one of them may receive a little.”

 8 One of his disciples, Andrew, Simon Peter’s brother, said to him, 9 “There is a boy here who has five barley loaves and two fish, but what are these among so many?”

 10 Jesus said, “Have the people sit down.”
 Now there was much grass in that place.
 So the men sat down, in number about 5,000.
 11 Jesus took the loaves, and having given thanks, he distributed them to the disciples, and the disciples to those who were sitting down, and he did likewise with the fish, as much as they desired.